 The outlook is usually very poor.
 This is because the seizures never come under control for more than a few days or a week at a time and sometimes they are never controlled.
 Sadly, many children with this syndrome die in childhood due to the complications of the disorder, including repeated chest infections.
 Infants and children will be dependent for all their care and will have problems with feeding.
 Most children will need to have a gastrostomy feeding (PEG) tube inserted to ensure they can receive all the fluids and nutrition they need.
 Those who do survive will usually have severe neurological and developmental problems, even if the seizures are partly controlled.

-“We were very scared,” Rosemary told The Epoch Times.
+“We were very scared,” Rosemary shared in an Epoch Times article.
 “Scared for him.
 Scared for our future.
 Scared for the pain and loss this represented for our whole family.”

 The heartbroken couple’s most challenging task was explaining the baby’s condition to his three siblings who were age 9, 7, and 4 at the time.